nismafaaa/nismafaaa/README.md

-# Hi there, I'm Nisma Fadillah Abdul Rahman Onge! 👋
+# Hi there, I'm Nisma! 👋

 ### 🤖 AI Engineer | 📊 Data Scientist | 🔬 Researcher

-[cite_start]I am an Informatics Engineering student at **Brawijaya University**[cite: 8, 9] [cite_start]and a member of the **Intelligent Systems Research Group (ISRG)**[cite: 11].
+I am an Informatics Engineering student at **Brawijaya University** (GPA 3.74) and a member of the **Intelligent Systems Research Group**.
 My passion lies at the intersection of deep learning research and practical software engineering.
 I specialize in building end-to-end AI solutions—from training deep learning models to deploying scalable MLOps pipelines.

 ---